Research briefs

 2023

-We have written a blog post highlighting the increase of absence rates during the pandemic and summarising our research on the determinatns and consequences of school absenteeism: https://theconversation.com/persistent-absence-from-school-is-a-growing-threat-to-childrens-education-201501
+We have written the blog post Persistent absence from school is a growing threat to children’s education highlighting the increase of absence rates during the pandemic and summarising our research on the determinatns and consequences of school absenteeism.

 2022

-Our paper published in AERA Open was discussed in TES (https://www.tes.com/magazine/news/general/authorised-school-absence-equally-detrimental-pupils) and The Courier
+Our paper published in AERA Open was discussed in TES article Authorised school absence ‘equally detrimental’ to pupils.

 2021